-Each campaign within LiveEngage has a campaign goal, which describes what the campaign hopes to achieve.
+Each campaign within the Campaign Builder has a goal, which describes what the campaign hopes to achieve.
 By selecting a goal, you can track the performance of your campaigns and understand their value to your business.
 Once you create a goal it will be added to the goals library and you can reuse it in future campaigns.

-Your campaigns are available from the Manage campaigns and engagements button.
-The Campaigns page includes a data bar, and the details of your campaigns.
+Your campaigns are available from the Campaign Builder icon in the sidebar.
+The Campaign Builder includes a data bar, and the details of your campaigns.

 How to set a goal

-- From the Campaigns page, select an existing campaign or click the "+ Add campaign" button.
+- From the Campaign Builder, select an existing campaign or click the "+ Add campaign" button.

 - To create a new goal, click "Add new".
 The different types of goals are available on the next screen.

 - Once a goal has been created, it will appear in the Goal Library and can be reused in this and future campaigns.

 What type of goals can I choose from?

 There are five goal types to choose from: Sell product/service, Generate leads, Service activity complete, Increase page views and other (which enables you to define your own goal type).
 Let’s look at sample use cases for three of these goals: